awolter27/HealthTrackr/frontend/README.md

 ## Stretch Goals

+- I'd like to fix a bug within the add and edit routes (If a user types in a non-required field and then deletes what was written, it won't enter the default value).
 - I'd like to update the schemas to be more comprehensive.
 - I'd like to add in additional controllers, models, and pages, such as vitals, to be more comprehensive.
 - I'd like to have an emergency contact section where users authorize these individuals to have access to their medical histories.